craigbpeterson/ITC134/Images/README.md

 ### Images
-This folder contains uploaded images for embedding in the wiki.
+This folder contains images uploaded for the purpose of embedding in the wiki.
 YE BOI!